webdevsuperfast/ra-widgets-bundle/readme.txt

 = Testimonial Widget =

 The Testimonial Widget lets you create a slideshow of testimonials using the [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/) jQuery plugin.
 You will need to create a custom post type named 'Testimonial' to be able to use this.

-= Popup Content Widget =

-With the combination of the Button Widget and this you can create different set of popups using [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/) plugin.

 = Headline Widget =